waynodiablo/Oystercard/yelpv1.md

 require 'rails_helper'

 RSpec.describe Review, :type => model do
-  it "is invalid if the rating is more than 5" do
+  scenario "is invalid if the rating is more than 5" do
     review = Review.new(rating: 10)
     expect(review).to have(1).error_on(:rating)
   end